 The ingredient list

 The INCI-list is a very challenging area of research even for a professional but there are some things you should try to understand.
 First I would say that a short and a simple list is usually a good sign as well as readable components.
-Also there are some bad ingredients that you should remember and check that your products don’t have them such as Mineral Oil (Mineral Oil, Paraffin Liquidum) and silicones (Dimethicone).
+Also there are some bad ingredients (or controversial, to say the least) that you should remember and check that your products don’t have them such as Mineral Oil (Mineral Oil, Paraffin Liquidum) and silicones (Dimethicone).
 Ingredients are always listed depending on what substance it contains the most.
 So if you are looking for say properly moisturising oil but the first ingredient is Aqua you’ve been screwed.
 As I’ve gone for organic skincare products the understanding of the INCI has been so much easier.
 The ingredients for for example lotion are aloe vera, different natural oils and berries and flowers.

 Wrong / too harsh product for cleansing